Opaline Frolic and Opaline Rose Dresses

 All dreams spin out from the same web - Hopi Absaronka (Crow) Warriors

-PRINTING: The background texture of gold distress lines on grey was made by printing gutta resist with ocre dye added (before grey dye applied) with a print pad made from my own grown sweetcorn leaves, dried flat and glued to cereal cardboard.
+Silk Painting with printing: The background texture of gold distress lines on grey was made by printing gutta resist with ocre dye added (before grey dye applied) with a print card-pad made from my own grown sweetcorn leaves, dried flat and glued to cereal cardboard.
 The dried maize leaves form ridges when dried which make a good ridged 'relief' print.
-The leaves are easily seen once known.
-This was a small one-leaf experiment, but I've recently (2021) made a solid panel of multiple dried leaves relief cardboard print pad, (to be exampled).
+This was a small one-leaf experiment.

 • Repurposing 2 dresses: grey voile spotted (top), stretch silver (bust stretch); Skirt: white linen; home printed front.